Uzbek language: Word order

 The word order in the Uzbek language is subject–object–verb (SOV), like all other Turkic languages.
 Unlike in English, the object comes before the verb and the verb is the last element of the sentence.

 Influences

-The influence of Islam, and by extension, Arabic, is evident in Uzbek loanwords.
-There is also a residual influence of Russian, from the time when Uzbeks were under the rule of the Russian Empire and the Soviet Union.
-There are a large number of Russian loanwords in Uzbek, particularly when related to technical and modern terms, as well everyday and sociopolitical terms.
-Most importantly, Uzbek vocabulary, phraseology and pronunciation has been heavily influenced by Persian through its historic roots.
-It is estimated that Uzbek contains about 60 Mongolian loanwords, scattered among the names of birds and other animals, household items, chemical elements and especially military terms.
+The influence of Islam, and by extension Arabic, is evident in Uzbek loanwords.
+There is also a residual influence of Russian, dating from the period when Uzbeks were under the rule of the Russian Empire and the Soviet Union.
+A large number of Russian loanwords exist in Uzbek, particularly in relation to technical and modern terms, as well as everyday and sociopolitical vocabulary.
+Most importantly, Uzbek vocabulary, phraseology, and pronunciation have been heavily influenced by Persian through its historic roots.
+It is estimated that Uzbek contains about 60 Mongolian loanwords, scattered among the names of birds and other animals, household items, chemical elements, and especially military terms.